Joker (2019 film): Filming

 Filming in Jersey City started on September 30 and shut down Newark Avenue, while filming in November, starting on November 9, shut down Kennedy Boulevard.
 Filming in Newark began on October 13 and lasted until October 16.
 Shortly before the Newark filming, SAG-AFTRA received a complaint that extras were locked in subway cars for more than three hours during filming in Brooklyn, a break violation.
 The issue was quickly resolved after a representative visited the set.
 That month, Dante Pereira-Olson joined the cast as a young Bruce Wayne.
 Whigham said towards the end of October the film was in "the middle" of production, adding that it was an "intense" and "incredible" experience.
 By mid-November, filming had moved back to New York.
 Filming wrapped on December 3, 2018, with Phillips posting a picture on his Instagram feed later in the month to commemorate the occasion.

-In The Hollywood Reporter interview, Emma Tillinger Koskoff said that most stressful filming was the "Stair Dance" scene; because there were no laws on paparazzi in New York City, filming was disrupted by them.
-Initially, Lawrence Sher and Phillips had wanted to film on 65mm film for the 70mm format, but Warner Bros. rejected this due to cost, and the film was subsequently shot in using Arri Alexa 65 digital cameras.
+In The Hollywood Reporter interview, Emma Tillinger Koskoff said that most stressful filming was the "stair dance" scene on what is now colloquially known as the Joker Stairs; because there were no laws on paparazzi in New York City, filming was disrupted by them.
+The South Bronx stairs used for the biographical crime film American Gangster (2007) were originally to be used for these scenes, according to The New York Times, but were deemed too repaved and beautified to be aesthetically acceptable for the film's tone.
+Initially, Lawrence Sher and Phillips had wanted to film on 65mm film for the 70mm format, but Warner Bros. rejected this due to cost, and the film was subsequently shot with Arri Alexa 65 digital cameras.
 Warner Bros. did however end up giving Joker a limited theatrical release in converted 70mm and 35mm presentations.